Spyrals-IO/restruct/README.md

 val userWithAccountSchema: Schema[User] = User.schema.constraintedBy(UserConstraints.WithAccount)
 ```

-The first line define a schema for string wich only allow this string to be "kevin".
+The first line define a schema for string wihch only allow "kevin" as valid value.
 The second line use a fake UserConstraints package to create a schema for User.
 This schema will be in error if the bankAccount property is None.

 ### Without implicit conversion

 Three implicit conversions exist in the syntax.
 The first two transform a String or an Int to a Path.
 Allowing the _as_, _asOption_ and _\\_ syntax.
-You can avoid it if you want by prefixing your Path with a _Path \\_
+If you prefer, it's also possible to prefix your Path with a _Path \\_

 ```scala
 import io.github.methrat0n.restruct.schema.Syntax._